 Hello, my name is Joseph.
-I am a therapist.
+I am a licensed psychotherapist.

-I started MindCleanse because I wanted to bring quality mental healthcare on my own terms to as many clients as possible.
+I provide mental health counseling via telehealth.
+I started my own practice because I wanted to bring quality mental healthcare on my own terms.

-To begin to unpack my PERSONALITY it made sense to start with some definitions.
+To begin to unpack my personality it made sense to start with some definitions.
 I am a husband, a father, a son, a brother, a teammate, a hard worker, and a friend.
-I am a student of the human mind.
-Of philosophy, art, literature, and history.
+I am a student of the human mind, of philosophy, art, literature, and history.
 I enjoy spending time with my family, being in nature, playing sports, the ocean, animals, good food, quality content, reading, laughing, learning and staying active.
-I value harmony, integrity, honesty, courage and flexibility.
-I rarely sit still or wear a watch.
-I believe language and vocabulary are underappreciated and under attack.
-I practice mindfulness (more on that further down) and harnessing focus to achieve what I set my mind to.
-I prefer to be efficient and well mannered.
-I enjoy well placed curse words, being creative and always pushing my comfort zone.
-I am fascinated by people and how we fit into the wide web of the world; how we go about carving our little spaces for ourselves.

-My EXPERIENCE spans decades.
-I have worked with hundreds of clients.
-From 5 to 65 and with a range of disorders, personas, and identities that could fill a library.
-I have worked in inpatient settings, outpatients settings, day treatment programs and partial hospitals, drug abuse and addiction facilities, and private practices.
+My experience spans decades.
+I have worked with many varieties of diagnoses and personalities.
+I have worked in inpatient settings, outpatients settings, with individuals, couples and families.
 Recently I have been working with Brown University researching teen suicide prevention.
 In my time at these various settings and with the supervision of masters in their fields, I have developed skills that make me a particularly useful person to speak with.

 Copyright © 2021 MindCleanse Counseling LLC - All Rights Reserved.